semrush/intergalactic/website/docs/style/design-tokens/design-tokens.md

 @## Semantic tokens

-There is a list of tokens for components and charts for the default Intergalactic theme.
+It is a list of tokens for components and charts for the default Intergalactic theme.

 Semantic tokens include tokens for: